hongwen-sun/MuQ/README.md

 | MuQ    | ~300M  | MSD dataset | [OpenMuQ/MuQ-large-msd-iter](https://huggingface.co/OpenMuQ/MuQ-large-msd-iter)       |
 | MuQ-MuLan  | ~700M | music-text pairs | [OpenMuQ/MuQ-MuLan-large](https://huggingface.co/OpenMuQ/MuQ-MuLan-large)       |

+**Note**: Please note that the open-sourced MuQ was trained on the Million Song Dataset.
+Due to differences in dataset size, the open-sourced model may not achieve the same level of performance as reported in the paper.

+## License

+The code in this repository is released under the MIT license as found in the [LICENSE](LICENSE) file.

+The model weights (MuQ-large-msd-iter, MuQ-MuLan-large) in this repository are released under the CC-BY-NC 4.0 license, as detailed in the [LICENSE_weights](LICENSE_weights) file.

 ## Citation

 Upcoming